 Author Bio

 Sebastian Saviano is a writer and independent scholar whose work explores the intersections of American identity, cultural tradition, and evolving forms of power.
-He is the author of America’s Cigar Story and Smoke & Oak, which together chronicle the rich legacy of cigars and bourbon in shaping American craftsmanship, ritual, and class.
-His third book, The Allegiance Paradox, offers a bold reexamination of U.S. citizenship and civic belonging in an era of dual loyalties and global fluidity.
+He is the author of America’s Cigar Story and Smoke & Oak, which together chronicle the legacy of cigars and bourbon in shaping American craftsmanship, ritual, and class.
+His third book, The Allegiance Paradox, offers a bold reexamination of U.S. citizenship and civic belonging in an era of dual loyalties, global mobility, and ethical erosion.
+It is the first volume in The Collapse of Trust Series, a four-part exploration of how institutional belief fractures—and what it takes to rebuild it.

-Sebastian Saviano pursued doctoral studies at Georgetown University, where he specialized in political theory, interdisciplinary methodology, and the philosophy of social science.
-His academic work explored the intersections of complexity theory, ethics, and models of power—laying the groundwork for several of his later publications.
-Though he ultimately departed the formal PhD track, the rigor of that training and the critical engagement with foundational texts continue to shape his intellectual voice.
+Saviano pursued doctoral studies at Georgetown University, where he specialized in political theory, interdisciplinary methodology, and the philosophy of social science.
+His academic work explored complexity theory, ethics, and models of power—laying the foundation for his later publications.
+Though he ultimately departed the formal PhD track, the rigor of that training and deep engagement with foundational texts continue to shape his intellectual voice.

-Saviano’s academic background is marked by a blend of deep disciplinary reading and an intentional crossing of boundaries—drawing from sociology, political philosophy, epistemology, and quantum metaphors to interrogate contemporary institutions and cultural narratives.
-This cross-disciplinary foundation has enabled him to build bridges between scholarly discourse and public-facing commentary, making his work accessible to both academic and general audiences.
+His critique of citizenship in The Allegiance Paradox draws on legal theory, historical precedent, and moral philosophy to challenge prevailing assumptions around dual nationality in the United States.
+More broadly, his research is marked by a cross-disciplinary approach—blending sociology, political philosophy, systems thinking, and quantum metaphors to interrogate contemporary institutions and cultural narratives.
+This hybrid foundation allows him to build bridges between scholarly discourse and public-facing commentary, making his work accessible to both academic and general audiences.

 Stacked books in a library.